Mozart Violin Sonata in F K376: Transcribed for Cello

-Many passages in this sparkling sonata lie in the higher registers and need the use of the thumb.
+Many passages in this sparkling Mozart Violin Sonata lie in the higher registers and need the use of the thumb.
 To produce the “Easier Versions” (which stay always in the Neck Region), almost 70% of the cello’s interventions of the first movement, and half of those of the last movement, needed to be transposed down an octave.
-Just as well the slow movement is quite low, with only 1/4 0f the cellos interventions needing to be put in the lower octave.
+Just as well the slow movement is quite low, with only 1/4 of the cellos interventions needing to be put in the lower octave.

 FIRST AND SECOND MOVEMENTS